tpierrain/me-myself-and-i/README.md

 ![profile](./theHiveBelgium.jpg)

 ## Bio
-VP of Engineering in a booming European scale-up (Agicap), Thomas is a former entrepreneur, consultant, architect and eXtreme Programmer obsessed with use cases (as opposed to the solution-oriented approach that we tend to choose in our job a little too much) during more than 25 years.
+VP of Engineering in a booming European scale-up (Agicap) for tbe last 4 years, Thomas is a former entrepreneur, consultant, architect and eXtreme Programmer obsessed with use cases (as opposed to the solution-oriented approach that we tend to choose in our job a little too much) during more than 25 years.
 Also co-organizer of the DDD France (and former BDD Paris) meetups, Thomas likes to use autonomy, DDD and TDD to boost his efficiency and that of others at work.

 Long-time promoter of hexagonal architecture (through articles, talks, trainings or live coding sessions - including one with Alistair Cockburn) Thomas is now advocating for a specific style of TDD called Outside-in Diamond 🔷 TDD .
 This fits perfectly with Alistair's pattern, and also allows for more secure, antifragile, and Domain-Driven tests to be written.